Loveless2k/SightGuardian_LP/DESIGN_MANUAL.md

 ## 🎨 Design System Overview

-This manual documents the complete design system for the SightGuardian AI landing page, including all visual improvements implemented through Phase 1 and Phase 2 development.
+This manual documents the complete design system for the SightGuardian AI landing page, including all visual improvements and advanced animations implemented through Phase 1, Phase 2, and Phase 3 development.

 ### Design Philosophy